Hunter Thought He Was Firing At Bigfoot, His Alleged Victim Claims

-A Montana man who was out target shooting became the victim of a Bigfoot related incident on Sunday.
-The victim was on public lands in Helena, putting up targets, when the shooter unloaded several rounds toward him.
-The 27-year old said one bullet landed three feet from his left foot, and another almost grazed him after whizzing by him on his right side.
+A Montana man who was out target shooting became the victim of a Bigfoot-related incident on Sunday.
+The victim was on public lands in Helena putting up targets when the shooter unloaded several rounds toward him.
+The 27-year old said one bullet landed 3 feet from his left foot, and another almost grazed him after whizzing by him on his right side.

 After seeking shelter, the man finally confronted the shooter, who advised that he thought the man was Bigfoot.
 When the victim responded that he was, in fact, not the legendary Sasquatch, the alleged shooter advised the target shooter to wear orange when out in the woods.